 Just because a route works well for cars or buses doesn’t mean it’s the most convenient or comfortable when you’re traveling on foot.
 Here are four places to start your research:

 - The Burke-Gilman Trail is the region’s premier multi-use trail; it offers a pathway under I-5 separate from car traffic and connects to a number of area attractions including Husky Stadium, the UW Medical Center and University Village.

 - The U-District and North Capitol Hill Walking Map includes information about pedestrian paths as well as transit, services and landmarks.

 - Walking to class from a residence hall or other nearby housing?
-Find your destination on the UW Campus Map and get walking directions from UW Navigator.
-You may also find our Access Guide helpful.
+Find your destination on the UW Campus Map.
+You may also find our Access guide helpful.

 - Finally, don’t forget about your favorite online map sites or apps.
 Google, Apple, MapQuest and many others provide walking directions, though some are in beta.
 You may also need to change your default settings.